emilohlund-git/FIT-Website/README.md

 ### Content

 ### Media
-The photos used in this site were obtained from [Pexels](https://www.pexels.com)
+The photos used in this site were obtained from [Pexels](https://www.pexels.com) and uploaded to [Cloudinary](https://cloudinary.com/) so I don't have to include them in my repository.

 ### Acknowledgements